 The quality of the research environment, the working conditions, culture and environment where research takes place, is also important.
-The most conducive conditions for research are clear pathways for early-career researchers, smooth migration processes for researchers from other countries and good access to high-quality infrastructure.7 right infrastructure to be put in place and improve the pipeline for new researchers.
+The most conducive conditions for research are clear pathways for early-career researchers, smooth migration processes for researchers from other countries and good access to high-quality infrastructure.

+These conditions are easiest to deliver when there is long-term planning, allowing the right infrastructure to be put in place and improve the pipeline for new researchers.
 But there has not been stability in recent years: instead, there have been eight different Ministers with responsibility for science and research in the last decade, and Whitehall restructuring has meant several different government departments have had responsibility for research.